guillaumederybel/KGBox/README.md

 Whois, IPLocator and LinkedinScrapper are OSINT tools, while CVEsearch and WindowsAudit are security tools.
 We oriented our toolbox to output results to csv files, for further use.

+We use 3 not installed python librairies :
+- requests
+- pandas
+- python-whois

+You can install them easily by typing :

+	pip install -r requirements.txt

 ___

 ## LinkedinScrapper